SantanaG993/WHSTechNotes/journal.md

 I went to Google and found a couple interesting things about AI.
 Althought AI could be fun and used to make funny memes and more it concerns me.
 It concerns me because everyday I see videos with false information that everyone believed just for it to be AI.
 It can also ruin peoples life by making them seem like they were doing something bad but it just ends up being AI.
 I do believe you can use AI in a good way like advertising things and more.
 But overall I think we are better off with no AI.
 # December 9, 2024
 To me the word brain rot means like making something dumb or funny.
 I believe digital media had a positive impact on me because it made me laugh many times and made my friends laugh.
 And yes I also believe that you can balance technology with educational things and not brain rot.
 The way you can do that is by searching up what you want.
 And that is my opinion on this.
+# December 16, 2024
+Yes I am looking foward to winter break.
+Because it should be so much fun to spend time with my family and friends.
+Im also exited to stay up late and sleep in.
+And thats why im exited for winter break.